Vaibhavmain/Telco_customer_churn_analysis/README.md

 This project focuses on analyzing customer churn for a telecom company using Python.
 The goal is to understand **why customers leave**, identify key churn drivers, and extract actionable business insights using real-world data.

-This project is designed from a **recruiter and interview perspective**, emphasizing:

-* Proper project structure
-* Business-driven questions
-* Clean data preparation
-* Multiple types of visualizations
-* Clear, explainable insights

 ---

 ## 🔹 Dataset